Workhorse halts deliveries to update its C-1000 electric van

 The US manufacturer Workhorse will use CATL batteries for its electric delivery vehicles in future.
 Workhorse now signed an agreement to this effect with Coulomb Solutions, the North American distributor of commercial vehicle battery systems from the Chinese manufacturer.Weiterlesen

-Workhorse receives order for over 6,000 electric delivery vehicles
+Workhorse receives order for over 6,000 delivery EVs

-US manufacturer Workhorse has announced a major order for its electric delivery vehicles: Pride Group Enterprises, which operates in Canada and the US, is ordering 6,320 C-Series electric delivery trucks from Workhorse, concerning the C-650 and C-1000 models, with deliveries scheduled to take place between July 2021 and 2026.Weiterlesen
+US manufacturer Workhorse has announced a major order from Pride Group Enterprises.
+They expect 6,320 electric delivery trucks from Workhorse, concerning the C-650 and C-1000 models, with deliveries scheduled to take place between July 2021 and 2026.Weiterlesen

 Workhorse puts electric pickup development on hold